bhanu-katta/jayshankar-web/README.md

 ## License

-This project is proprietary to Jaya Shankar Group.
+This project is proprietary to Jayshankar.

 ## Support